JIGGING FOR KOKANEE

 Jigging is most often used when ice fishing, but can also give good results on the open water.

 When jigging for kokanee through the ice or on the open water, there are a few tips to keep in mind when choosing your set up.
 Kokanee love very bright colours, so choose your flasher carefully.
 Generally speaking, your favourite flasher for trolling will probably also be your favourite flasher for jigging.
-A simple flasher like traditional swing tail dodger or a big spoon is all you need.
+A simple flasher like a traditional swing tail dodger or a big spoon is all you need.

 When jigging, carefully consider your choice in lures.
 Wedding band-style lures and hoochies are great for attracting attention when trolling, but don't work as well when jigging.
 Try using about 8 to 12 inches of leader to a small tungsten jig or a small spoon, tipped with bait.
 Tungsten jigs are the best option because of there weight.
 Glow hooks also work well but will likely need a small split shot weight in the middle of your leader to prevent line tangles.
 Pink maggots (real or synthetic), meal worms, or shoepeg corn with scents such as krill, shrimp, tuna and garlic are all good kokanee baits.